 In the previous section we have shown the existence of tractable restrictions of RMCs.
 We now explore the space of models in between PrXML and RMC.
 RMC models extend PrXML in expressiveness in several dimensions.
-Clearly RMC is wide while PrXML is narrow, it is deep while PrXML is shallow.
-In addition, it allows state to be passed upward from child to parent, while in PrXML the processing is completely top-down (this is analogous to the distinction in attribute grammars between inherited attributes and synthesized attributes).
-Finally, in RMCs a component may be called from multiple places, while in PrXML the topology is a tree: a node has a single parent.
+Clearly RMC is deep while PrXML is shallow, it is wide while PrXML is narrow.
+In addition, in RMCs a component may be called from multiple places, while in PrXML the topology is a tree: